 Pam Tondreau is a survivor of thyroid cancer.
 Today, she is singing and acting, and is back on the stage after losing her voice a few years ago.
 She was first diagnosed with cancer in 2013.
 After radiation, Pam was having ongoing issues with speaking and swallowing.
 She reached out to Ian Bristol, MD, a radiation oncologist at Maine Medical Center Cancer Institute in Scarborough.
-He referred her to the Waldo County General Hospital's Voice and Swallowing Center in Belfast, which is part of the MaineHealth Cancer Care Network.
+He referred her to Speech Language Pathology at Waldo County General Hospital in Belfast, which is part of the MaineHealth Cancer Care Network.

 The program is unique for Maine, and the MaineHealth Cancer Care Network provides coordinated care with patients at different locations.
-“We asked Pam ‘what do you want to be able to do with your voice,’” said Michael Towey, speech language pathologist at the Center. ”She said sing."
+“We asked Pam ‘what do you want to be able to do with your voice,’” said Michael Towey, speech language pathologist. ”She said sing."

 Towey used a procedure called pharyngeal manometry that allowed Pam to see which part of the throat needed strengthening by inserting a tube through her nose and down through the throat.
 From there, she performed different exercises based on her needs.
 Pam’s swallowing functionality improved over time, along with her voice.